Mary, a 9-year-old student from Liberia in our program

-The success of the Speed School model has led the Ethiopian Ministry of Education to adopt the model as a national strategy to reach out-of-school children.
+The impact of the Speed School model has led the Ethiopian Ministry of Education to adopt the model as a national strategy to reach out-of-school children.
 We are training government teachers and government officials at all levels in the Speed School pedagogy so that, in future years, the Ministry of Education can implement the program independently.
 After a successful 2017-18 pilot, in which the government operated 32 Speed School classes to reach 960 students, the government expanded its initiative reaching thousands of children.
 The government continues to scale their adoption of our Speed School model (now in its third year since the pilot) and reach thousands of children, all while Luminos and its implementing partners support the government's efforts.